-to protect and improve the public health conditions of Turkey and work for accessible, high quality health care at convenient prices for everyone,
+to protect and to improve and promote the public health conditions of Turkey and work for accessible, high quality health care at convenient prices for everyone,

-to speak in every field of medical education,
+to speak and comment on any field of medical education,

 to express benefits of medical profession in every platform,